 Best places for street food in Phnom Penh?
-For me your cannot beat the ambience of the riverside, royal palace (for bugs) and the areas around street 130.
+For me, you cannot beat the ambience of the riverside, royal palace (for bugs) and the areas around street 130.

 For more on Street 130 click here.

-Another dish that I have been assured is much differnet form the Chinese version.
-On this I will partly agree.
+Another dish that I have been assured of is much different from the Chinese version.
+On this, I will partly agree.
 Much less greasy in my experience and much more likely to include shrimp.
 Cheap and available everywhere.
-Hey it’s just fried rice, but a nice safe easy option.
+Hey, it’s just fried rice, but a nice safe easy option.

 11) Frogs, frogs and more frogs

-When it comes to Street Food Phnom Pen then frogs could literally have 5+ entries here (I had them again yesterday)..
+Frogs could literally have 5+ entries here.
 The Khmer love frogs, allegedly linked to its dark history with the Khmer Rouge.
 They eat little ones whole, they stuff them with pork and even deep fry them.
 My favourite was frog deep fried in batter.
 Yep like fish and chips.
 Frog tasting a bit like chicken made it taste like chicken in batter.
 Something even the Scots might balk at!
-My new entry as per yesterday was frogs with lemongrass and morning glory.
-Morning glory being a vegetable you see, not related to an erection.
+Update on this!
+Recently tried the Singapore Frog Restaurant on Street 144 – you can read about that here.

 I am not messing around with this one!
 Street octopus in Phnom Penh is the bomb!
 You will see it being fried up all by the riverside.
-Part crispy, part juicy, and with the almost cheese like cream when you bite into the centre.
-Even watching them cook it is masterpiece.
-A must for the Phnom Penh street food scene!
+Part crispy, part juicy, and with the almost cheese-like cream when you bite into the centre.
+Even watching them cook is a masterpiece.
+A must for Phnom Penh street food.

 9) Cambodian FRESH spring rolls

 I grew up not a huge fan of the spring roll.
 We get it with English Chinese food.
-A fresh spring roll is nothing like a deep fried one.
+A fresh spring roll is nothing like a deep-fried one.
 Spring onions, Khmer herbs and usually a big fat shrimp.
 All wrapped in a rice type paper and served with sweet chilly sauce.
 This dish is everywhere from fine dining to the streets!
-Of course you can get fried spring rolls, but in my experience these are best home cooked with cheese added.

 Pong tia kun is the Khmer version of balut.
 Need a lesson on balut?
 Click here.
-Essentially the fterilized egg of a duck.
+Essentially the fertilized egg of a duck.
 Eaten very differently in Cambodia.
-Overall I’d say I prefer the Filipino version, but still a must try on the Phnom Penh street food trail.
-Don’t be casred and if possible get a Khmer to walk you through exactly how to eat them.
+Overall I’d say I prefer the Filipino version, but still, a must-try on the Phnom Penh street food trail.

 If you’ve spent any time in Vietnam you will have had banh mi.
 This is Vietnamese/French fusion cuisine.
-Local stuff thrown into a baguette.
+Local stuff was thrown into a baguette.
 The Cambodian version is not as famous as Vietnam, but still pretty good.
 Spicy sauce, meatballs and veggies.
 The bread tends to be a bit sweet, which would be my only slight on the dish.
-Still it is a nice safe Phnom Penh street food dish if you are hungry.
+Still, it is a nice safe street food Phnom Penh dish if you are hungry.

 Cambodian sour soup is a green soup made sour with limes, full of vegetables and seasoned with a small amount of meat, either chicken or beef.
 A great starter to a meal, and a very Cambodian dish!
-I have since heard that there is a version made from the fruit of the palm tree.
-This is on my to do list!
+YOu will see this in lots of Cambodian restaurants.

 3) Street BBQ Phnom Penh